BastilleBSD/bastille/docs/chapters/networking.rst

 Network Requirements
 ====================
 Here's the scenario.
-You've installed Bastille at home or in the cloud and want to get started putting applications in secure little containers, but how do I get these containers on the network?
+You've installed Bastille at home or in the cloud and want to get started putting applications in secure little containers, but how do you get these containers on the network?
+There are two parts to this problem.
+Being able to reach the network from your container, and being able to reach the container from the network.
+(Please note that the ping command is disabled within the containers. )

 Bastille tries to be flexible about how to network containerized applications.
 Three methods are described here.
 Consider each options when deciding which design work best for your needs.
-One of the methods works better in the cloud while the others are simpler if used in local area networks.

 **Note: if you are running in the cloud and only have a single public IP you may want the Public Network option.
 See below.**